yc518suray/searching-for-PCP/README.md

 ### Parallelization

-To accelerate the searching process, program parallelization is adopted, mainly through OpenMP and splitting files.
+To accelerate the searching process, parallelized computing is adopted, mainly through OpenMP and splitting files.

 ### Trick